-HKFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
+HKFRS 15 establishes a new five-step model to account for revenue arising from contracts with customers.
 Under HKFRS 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in HKFRS 15 provide a more structured approach for measuring and recognising revenue.
 The standard also introduces extensive qualitative and quantitative disclosure requirements, including disaggregation of total revenue, information about performance obligations, changes in contract asset and liability account balances between periods and key judgements and estimates.
 The standard will supersede all current revenue recognition requirements under HKFRSs.
-The Group expects to adopt HKFRS 15 on 1 January 2017 and is currently assessing the impact of HKFRS 15 upon adoption.
+In September 2015, the HKICPA issued an amendment to HKFRS 15 regarding a one-year deferral of the mandatory effective date of HKFRS 15 to 1 January 2018.
+The Group expects to adopt HKFRS 15 on 1 January 2018 and is currently assessing the impact of HKFRS is upon adoption.